mpusz/wg21-papers/src/3045R1_quantities_and_units_library.md

 <img src="img/domain_introduction.svg" style="display: block; margin-left: auto; margin-right: auto; width: 30%;"/>

-_Note: A more detailed graph of framework's entities can be found in the [Framework entities] chapter._
+_Note: A more detailed graph of the framework's entities can be found in the [Framework entities] chapter._

 ## Dimension